Missouri's 8th congressional district: History

-Redistricting (2012)

-Missouri lost one of its nine congressional district seats following redistricting based on population numbers from the 2010 U.S. Census.
+Missouri lost one of its nine congressional district seats following redistricting based on population numbers from the 2010 U.S. census.
 The Republican-controlled state legislature decided to redefine Missouri's 3rd congressional district, which was represented by U.S. Representative Russ Carnahan (D-St. Louis).
 The district included all of Ste.
 Genevieve and Jefferson counties and southern St. Louis County and the neighborhoods making up what is known as South City of St. Louis.
 Missouri's 8th congressional district lost its Taney County parts (which were redistricted to the Southwestern-based 7th congressional district, and picked up all of Crawford and Ste.
 Genevieve counties, and most of the southern and western rural parts of Jefferson County.
 Parts of Jefferson County that are now included in Missouri's 8th include all of the cities of Hillsboro and De Soto, and the extreme southern portions of the Twin Cities of Festus and Crystal City (most of these two cities are now part of the 2nd congressional district).

-Character
+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties, townships, and municipalities: